gitforknitters/gitforknitters/README.md

 ### stash

 *In knitting terms:* Knitters will often refer to "having a stash" of yarn.
 When starting a new project we might "shop the stash" instead of going to the store.
-Those of us who have *a lot* of stupplies may say that we have "achieved SABLE" (Stash Amassed Beyond Life Expectancy).
+Those of us who have *a lot* of supplies may say that we have "achieved SABLE" (Stash Amassed Beyond Life Expectancy).

 *In Git terms:* you are working on a branch, coding a specific feature.
 All of a sudden you realise that you want (or need) to work on something else for a bit.
 You aren't at a logical stopping point so you don't want to `commit` your work.
 Instead, you can use `stash` to temporarily shelve your work.